-First of all, I just want to say that the fact that you are even considering studying abroad excites me.
-I’m definitely biased, seeing as studying abroad in Spain has changed the course of my entire life, but I think this is one of the most exciting and transformative choices you may make.
-Even if you study abroad for just a short time and never leave the US again, you are sure to gain important life skills and amazing memories from your international exploration.
+First of all, we just want to say that the fact that you are even considering studying abroad excites us!
+We’re definitely biased―seeing as studying abroad and living abroad in Spain has changed the course of our entire lives―but we still think this is one of the most exciting and transformative choices you may make.
+Long-term life abroad isn’t for everyone but studying abroad for even a short time will set you up to gain important life skills and amazing memories from your international exploration.

-While everyone’s experience will be slightly different, here are the things that I have found to be true and that I hope will convince you that studying abroad is, in fact, a very valuable experience.
+Naturally, everyone’s experience is different.
+However, here are some of the things that we’ve found to be true and that we hope will convince you that studying abroad is, in fact, a very valuable experience.

 “What doesn’t kill you makes you stronger.”
 (Kelly Clarkson [and about a million people before her])